 Recipe For General Fear or Anxiety

-Contains neroli, petitgrain and lavender in a carrier oil for topical use:
+This mixture contains neroli, petitgrain and lavender in a carrier oil for topical use.
+Mix really well.

 - jojoba oil

 - OR aloe vera (Aloe barbadensis) gel 2oz.

 - OR lavender hydrosol for a spray mist

 - 4-6 drops of lavender

 Spray lightly onto the back of your dog’s neck or rub on her collar.

 Classical music seems to be good for us, is it good for our pets too?
 According to at least one study, the answer is yes.

 The Colorado State University study (published in the Journal of Veterinary Behavior) linked classical music to more time sleeping and less vocalization in the kenneled dogs studied compared to other types of music or no music at all.
 Heavy metal music seemed to increase body shaking, which is viewed as a sign of nervousness.

 In other words, if you’re worried about your dog on Halloween night, play him some Beethoven or Mozart!
 (If you don’t have any classical music, here’s a helpful site.)